MGKFN/HavenOS/README.md

-# HavenOS
+# MorrowOS
-HavenOS - A Linux-based OS by TechHaven Studios it's aimed towards low-end hardware, and thats the key...
+MorrowOS - A Linux-based OS by TechHaven Studios it's aimed towards low-end hardware, and thats the key...